comunica/Article-SSWS2020-AMF/content/implementation.md

 * AMF BGP Actor: An AMF-aware BGP actor.
 * Combined AMF BGP Actor: An AMF-aware BGP actor that pre-fetches AMFs.

-The first five modules are responsible for interpreting the AMF metadata, and the last three modules make use of the detected AMFs during query evaluation.
+The first four modules are responsible for interpreting the AMF metadata, and the last three modules make use of the detected AMFs during query evaluation.
 As Comunica works with RDF _quads_ instead of RDF _triples_, all algorithms that were introduced in [](#solution) were generalized to this model.